grillbaer/esp32-power-consumption-test/README.md

 ### EzSBC ESP32-01

-This board is optimized for low power consumption while maintaining the ease-of-use of a development/breakout board with USB connector and even two RGB LEDs and push buttons on it.
-The deep sleep current can even be more improved as described on [EzSBC ESP32-01 Product Description](https://www.ezsbc.com/index.php/featured-products-list-home-page/wifi01-35.html#.XgMr_iHQhEY).
-Great quality from the US.
+This board is optimized for low power consumption while maintaining the ease-of-use of a development/breakout board with USB connector.
+The deep sleep current can even be more reduced as described on [EzSBC ESP32-01 Product Description](https://www.ezsbc.com/index.php/featured-products-list-home-page/wifi01-35.html#.XgMr_iHQhEY).
+It has reset and flash push buttons, but also supports auto-download.
+It also has a freely usable RGB LED.
+The other LED shows Tx/Rx.
+It's narrow and therefore breadboard friendly.
+Great quality from the USA.

 <img src="doc/EzSBC_ESP32-01_board.jpg" width=400>